Wherever She Goes: Production

 The film was one of several planned by independent companies in association with Ealing Studios to use Pagewood Studios in between official Ealing productions.

 The director was Michael Gordon (1909 – 2008), an English film editor, and it was the only full-length feature film he directed.
 He had given a copy of the book on which the film was based to his children, and his wife suggested that it would make a good film.
 Both the book and the film were highly fictionalised accounts of Joyce's life.
 The opening credits of the film state that only the two children were real people and everyone else was fictionalised.

 Gordon arrived in Australia in August 1949 to start work on the film.
 Eileen Joyce herself is shown at the start and end of the film, performing the Grieg Piano Concerto in A minor, but she was primarily played by Suzanne Parrett, who never made another film.
 Parrett's hand double was Pamela Page.

 The bulk of the movie was shot at Pagewood Studios in Sydney, with some location filming in Kalgoorlie and the Huon Valley.
 It features the last screen performance of comedian George Wallace, who plays a stage manager.
 The cast also includes Tim Drysdale, son of Australian artist Russell Drysdale.
+Filmink later argued "Steinbeck should have played the title role but is wasted in the part of her mother."

 Reception

 The film had its Australian premiere at The Strand Theatre in Hobart, and was introduced by Tasmanian Premier Robert Cosgrove.
 It was one of the few Australian films of the time to receive a cinema release in the United States as well as the UK, but box office receipts were poor and critical reception mixed although Suzanne Parrett's performance was praised.

-Filmink later argued "Steinbeck should have played the title role but is wasted in the part of her mother."
+Kine Weekly wrote "Suzanne Parrett creates a most favourable impression as the youthful Eileen, but the rest of the cast, to say nothing of the script, is well below standard."
+Variety wrote "Although the film won't send indie film importers scurrying through the Australian bush for additional product, “Wherever She Goes” shapes up as a fair art house attraction."

+Filmink wrote the film "is not a masterpiece, but it’s the sort of bread-and-butter biopic Australia should (and could) have made more of: it’s got engaging child actors, location filming in Tasmania and Western Australia, plenty of music and a good heart.
+The movie was not a huge hit, though it had a long life… it popped up on television a bit when we were growing up and had a quite wide release in the US."